 There’s no reason to keep an angry, destructive tenant in your property.
 Getting them out should certainly be your priority.
 But that’s where landlord-tenant laws come into play.

 You can’t just kick out a tenant.
-You have to evict them.
-And to do that, you need to follow some very specific procedures which can vary depending on where your property is located.
+You have to evict them and evicting a tenant for property damage requires you to follow some very specific procedures which can vary depending on where your property is located.

 Eviction is oftentimes a complicated and slow process, so it’s important to make sure it’s your best option before you get started.
 Also be aware that telling a violent or spiteful tenant you are evicting them could result in further damage to your property.